 Specifies how to transfer files between hosts.
+If not explicitly set in the job template, all members of the associated 'FileTransferMode' instance are not set.
 If this property is not explicitly set in the job template, the effect is the same as setting the property to a 'FileTransferMode' instance with all properties set to 'false'.
-This property works in conjunction with the 'inputPath', 'outputPath' and 'errorPath' properties.
+This attributeproperty works in conjunction with the 'inputPath', 'outputPath' and 'errorPath' properties.

 This property is optional.
-An Implementation MUST throw an 'UnsupportedAttributeException' if this attribute is not supported.
+An Implementations MUST throw an 'UnsupportedAttributeException' if this attribute is not supported.